 Mobile Apps

-On the tastytrade mobile app, it is possible to display a graph the full width of the mobile device in horizontal mode.
-However, there are still no tools.
+The tastytrade mobile app can show a chart the full width of your screen in horizontal mode.
+Still, there are no tools.

 Tastytrade or thinkorswim